 Keep up to date with announcements and developments from PPL.

-Founded in 1934, PPL is the UK music industry’s collective management organisation (CMO) for over 120,000 performers and record companies.
+Founded in 1934, PPL is the UK music industry’s collective management organisation (CMO) for more than 130,000 performers and record companies.
 We license recorded music in the UK when it is played in public (shops, bars, nightclubs, offices etc.) or broadcast (BBC, commercial radio, commercial TV etc.) and ensure that revenue flows back to our members.
 These include both independent and major record companies, together with performers ranging from emerging grassroots artists through to established session musicians and globally renowned artists.
 PPL’s public performance licensing is carried out on PPL’s behalf by PPL PRS Ltd, the joint venture between PPL and PRS for Music.